klaas1979/tablesmith-like/README.md

 #### Loaded tables

 All Journal entries where there name ends with `.tab` are loaded.
 The resulting name is omitting the extension, i.e. `Monsters.tab` results in the Table name `Monsters`.
+Each table is placed in a folder named after the folder they are contained in.
+If a table is in no folder it is placed in a `Default` folder.

 #### Tables in different Journals or Folders